noam87/noamswebsite/content/q/john_stuart_mill.md

 > penalties, its own ideas and practices as rules of conduct on those who
 > dissent from them;**

-## By What Authority?

-> First: the opinion which it is attempted to suppress by authority may
-> possibly be true.
-Those who desire to suppress it, of course deny its truth;
-> but they are not infallible. **They have no authority to decide the question
-> for all mankind, and exclude every other person from the means of judging.**
-> To refuse a hearing to an opinion, because they are sure that it is false, is
-> to assume that their certainty is the same thing as absolute certainty. **All
-> silencing of discussion is an assumption of infallibility.**

----

-> While every one well knows himself to be fallible, few think it necessary to
-> take any precautions against their own fallibility, or admit the supposition
-> that any opinion, of which they feel very certain, may be one of the examples
-> of the error to which they acknowledge themselves to be liable.

-## Truth Does Not Prevail

->  It is a piece of idle sentimentality that truth, merely as truth, has any
->  inherent power denied to error, of prevailing against the dungeon and the
->  stake.
-Men are not more zealous for truth than they often are for error, and
->  **a sufficient application of legal or even of social penalties will
->  generally succeed in stopping the propagation of either.** The real
->  advantage which truth has, consists in this, that when an opinion is true,
->  it may be extinguished once, twice, or many times, but in the course of ages
->  there will generally be found persons to rediscover it, until some one of
->  its reappearances falls on a time when from favourable circumstances it
->  escapes persecution until it has made such head as to withstand all
->  subsequent attempts to suppress it.

 ## Social Stigma More Powerful Than Legal Censorship